in2code-de/powermail/Readme.md

 * Update unit tests
 * Update behaviour tests
 * Manual tests (especially in backend context)

-### Early Access Programm

-From now on an Early Access Programm is available for Powermail.
-You can get access for 12 month by donating any ammount >100 € net.

-You will receive:
-* Private Access to a github repository
-* Early access to new releases
-* guaranteed paid support options

-Get member of the programm at: https://www.in2code.de/en/agency/typo3-extensions/#c3643

 ### Supporters for TYPO3 11